ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/taiko/ylil.jpg)](https://osu.ppy.sh/beatmapsets/897948)

-Starting off the list of spotlighted maps for this season, we have a mapset extraordinaire coming from [SKSalt](https://osu.ppy.sh/users/3280542), a relatively old mapper some people have been considering to be ahead of their time back in the day, and even today this holds true, as this rendition of "Ylil's overed landscape" by xyst masterfully exemplifies!
+Starting off the list of spotlighted maps for this season, we have a mapset extraordinaire coming from [SKSalt](https://osu.ppy.sh/users/3280542); a relatively old mapper that some considered to be ahead of their time back in the day.
+Even today this holds true, as this rendition of "Ylil's overed landscape" by xyst masterfully exemplifies!

 There are so many things to say about this map, such as ranging from a load of seven refined difficulties to make sure players of all skill levels are in for a treat, amazing spread management which helps less-experienced players advance to the next stage, and last, but most certainly not least, the sheer creativity and execution you can see in the top difficulty.

-Speaking of which, boy, ohh boy it is hard.
+Speaking of which, boy, ohh boy is it hard.
 Insanely hard.
-You might expect "pp map" when you look at its BPM and Star Rating, but let me tell you: this is anything but ordinary.
-The way 1/6 patterns are arranged will keep your fingers dancing constantly during the intense parts, as do the streams, which also feature a mix of longer 1/6 bursts - up to 13 notes in a row, which is not easy to keep up with at 200 BPM, especially with their rather unusual colouring! - and the Slider Velocity manipulation will demand your eyes to adjust quickly, as it gets increasingly faster along with the song's intensity, befitting it perfectly!
+You might expect "pp map" when you look at it's BPM and Star Rating, but let me tell you: this is anything but ordinary.
+The way 1/6 patterns are arranged will keep your fingers dancing constantly during the intense parts, as do the streams, which also feature a mix of longer 1/6 bursts; up to 13 notes in a row, which is not easy to keep up with at 200 BPM, especially with their rather unusual colouring!
+Also, the Slider Velocity manipulation will demand your eyes to adjust quickly as it gets increasingly faster along with the song's intensity, befitting it perfectly!

 If you're not ready for the challenge this difficulty provides, you should give [komasy](https://osu.ppy.sh/users/1980256)'s Inner Oni a shot!
 It's still quite challenging and an absolute joy to play through, just like the other difficulties are.